MehulKhanna/PokeGrinder/readme.md

 - Solves captchas automatically under 2-3 seconds (depending on your CPU).
 - Has an accuracy of ~98.7% with 290 layers and 20,889,303 parameters.
 - Free forever!

-### Disclaimer ⚠️
-- Even with the high accuracy you should not be fully dependent on the Captcha Solver and keep an eye on the bot.
-- I will not be reponsible for any captcha bans recieved even after using this Captcha Solver.
+3. Auto Buy Balls
+- Buys balls automatically when you run out of them!
+- Amount of balls to buy can be specified in `config.json`.

 ## Upcoming Features
 1. Fishing
 2. Auto Battling
-3. Auto Buy Balls
-4. Auto Release Duplicates
+3. Auto Release Duplicates
-5. Auto Checklist
+4. Auto Checklist

 ## Installating